taelor/papa/README.md

 https://github.com/taelor/papa/pull/1/commits/390da4208f0d5c58769750f0ebe68c99d0789b30

-Next I want to go ahead and write an API request to create a User.
+Next we want to go ahead and write an API request to create a User.
 In the job description I noticed Papa uses GraphQL, so I'm going to go ahead and use absinthe for our GraphQL functionality.
 I used absinthe when I worked at Interfolio, so I'm fairly familiar with it.
-I also want to include GraphIQL so I can have an easy quick way to interact with the API.
+We also want to include GraphIQL so we can have an easy quick way to interact with the API.

 ```
 # add absinthe to papa_web mix.exs deps